linuxthor/sixnix/README.md

 the BSD code.

-Structurally the file is a standard ELF x86-64 binary with the addition of two additional mandatory secions '.note.openbsd.ident' for OpenBSD and '.note.netbsd.ident' for 'NetBSD'.
+Structurally the file is a standard ELF x86-64 binary with the addition of two additional mandatory secions '.note.openbsd.ident' for OpenBSD and '.note.netbsd.ident' for NetBSD.
 The OSABI field in the ELF header must also be set to 0x09 ("FreeBSD") for FreeBSD to load the file.

 Assemble on Linux with:
 ```